 - Look for some tangible progress that can be had without too much effort, to help get the ball rolling with your committee.

-- Greening coffee hour: recycling, using fair-trade coffee (e.g., Bishops Blend from Episcopal Relief and Development), etc.
+- Greening coffee hour: recycling, using fair-trade coffee, locally sourced food, etc.

 - Switching to LED or other low energy light bulbs.